kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

 Cloud-init documentation can be found here: [Cloud-init Documentation](https://cloudinit.readthedocs.io/en/latest/).

-KubeVirt supports cloud-init’s “NoCloud” and “ConfigDrive” datasources which involve injecting startup scripts into a VM instance through the use of an ephemeral disk.
+KubeVirt supports cloud-init's "NoCloud" and "ConfigDrive" datasources which involve injecting startup scripts into a VM instance through the use of an ephemeral disk.
 VMs with the cloud-init package installed will detect the ephemeral disk and execute custom userdata scripts at boot.